Frequently Asked Questions (FAQ)

 Can I leave my bicycle at the airport?

 Yes.
-Bicycle racks are provided on the A-side of the main terminal, at the east end of the Ground Transportation Level (Level 1).
+Bicycle racks are provided at Terminal A, at the east end of the Ground Transportation Level (Level 1).

 What can I take in my carry-on baggage?